 - no recognition that there is no space for a second runway at Gatwick. ___________________________________________________

 In response to a consultation by the Government in 2003, proposals for new runways at Gatwick were carefully debated by many local authorities and voluntary groups.
 By July 2003, over eighty councils and environmental groups had declared their considered opposition to the runway proposals.
 They included both Surrey and West Sussex County Councils, and all the District and Borough Councils around the airport.
 All the local MPs were strongly opposed to the proposed wide spaced runway.

-Crawley Borough Council had supported the judicial review in autumn 2002, on the grounds that the merits of a new runway at Gatwick should be discussed.
+Crawley Borough Council had supported the judicial review in autumn 2002 (which led to the inclusion of Gatwick in the consultation), on the grounds that the merits of a new runway at Gatwick should be discussed.
 This produced a strong reaction and the formation of an all-party group “One’s Enough”.
 In June 2003 Crawley Council voted unanimously to oppose any new runway.